Code-Institute-Submissions/MS_project_3/README.md

 1. Understand whats the mission of the website and how I can contribute to it;
 2. Get a quick overview of which birds are endangered according to the guidance;
 3. If I am interested to learn more about a specific bird, I can click on the "learn more" button to receive additional information on preservation, physical description, and nesting;
-4. Jump on top of the list from the buttom;
+4. Jump on top of the list from the bottom;
 5. If I would like to collaborate, I can quickly register and provide my input.

 #### As a user of this website, I want: